-Though he originally tried to drop me off at Miranda, a tony steakhouse in Palermo Hollywood where he’d never eaten, Fernando eventually embraced the spirit of the quest and delivered me to his chosen spot for choripán…but only after I persuaded him to tell me a little about his life as a taxi driver.
+Though he originally wanted to drop me off at Miranda, a posh steakhouse in Palermo Hollywood where he’d never eaten, Fernando eventually embraced the spirit of the quest and delivered me to his chosen spot for choripán…after we got to talking about his life as a taxi driver.

 “I like the freedom,” he said, “But it gets lonely sometimes.
 As a taxista, you only have fleeting contact with the passenger.”

 “The fleeting aspect is a little like tango isn’t it?”
-I said, pouncing on one of my favorite metaphors, “You say hello, you dance passionately with someone, and then you say goodbye…”
+I said, “You say hello, you dance passionately with someone, and then you say goodbye…”